antennaforge/10m-3el-phased-array-yagi/Truss.md

 ## Setting up the truss mast
 1. Cut arrow shaft to 15-inch length x 6 (2 per dipole element)
-2. Label the pair masts for each element.
+2. Label the pair of masts for each element.

 <img src='images/truss/mast-labels.jpeg' width='30%'>